Gas Mileage Log and Calculator

 Calculate gas mileage and track it over time.
 Create a mileage chart so you can see your average gas mileage, estimate the cost per mile, print your mileage log, and see whether you can increase your mileage.

-Works for both miles and kilometers.
+The mileage log works for both miles and kilometers.

 In addition to tracking your gas mileage, use our new Vehicle Maintenance Log to track your auto repairs.